hackagotchi/hackagotchio/_posts/saturday-summary-1.md

 ### What's everyone working on?

 We had some really interesting answers across the board!
 Let's start off with Cedric.
-He's working on the graphical client for Hackagotchi along with Jacob and Richard (they're working on the art and config files for the entire project), and there have been some cool developments.
+They're working on the graphical client for Hackagotchi along with Jacob and Richard (they're working on the art and config files for the entire project), and there have been some cool developments.
 One of the issues that they've been facing is displaying a hackstead in a non-cluttered way.
 Currently, the best way to do it is by using a hexagonal pattern (take a look at honeycombs!
 They're incredibly space-efficient), and Cedric's working on making it a little bit simpler.

 ![](https://images.unsplash.com/photo-1573147367786-a5a227916f0c?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=900&q=60)